gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2020-04/index.md

-- Fix a bug in the `alb-alarms` module where for "low" thresholds (e.g., low request count) it was using `GreaterThanThreshold` instead of `LessThanThreshold`.
+- Fix a bug in the `alb-alarms` module where for &quot;low&quot; thresholds (e.g., low request count) it was using `GreaterThanThreshold` instead of `LessThanThreshold`.

 </div>